ClaytonSdS/StudyControl/README.md

  Software developed by InvisionCode to help students organize their studies and get better results.
  #
+# Philosophy
+Our software is made by students for students, our goal is to constantly change Invision Study software based on your feeedback.
+So, your opinion is really important to us, you are part of this project, feel free to give your ideas.

 # How to Use
 * First of all, you need to create your own subjects like math, physics, etc.
 * After that, you need to create topics that each subject has.